Are you wondering what is that? We won’t keep it a secret for too long… This mysterious confection will be the subject of our new article!

 How to make honeycomb

 Start by preparing a caramel.
-Pour the honey, sugar and water into a saucepan (it must be deep because later the caramel will foam!) and stir until the sugar melts, on medium heat so that the caramel doesn’t burn.
+Pour the honey, sugar, vanilla powder and water into a saucepan (it must be deep because later the caramel will foam!) and stir until the sugar melts, on medium heat so that the caramel doesn’t burn.

 It’s a good idea to use a thermometer -we use a simple kitchen thermometer, it may not be accurate, but it does its job more or less!- since our candy must reach 150°C. If you don’t have one and want to make your attempt, try to judge by eye!